The AI Discipline Gap

 The issue is not that AI is inaccurate.

-The issue is that people stop thinking.
+The issue is that AI is now good enough to hide weak thinking.

-• accept answers too quickly
+• they accept answers too quickly

-• skip verification
+• they skip verification

-• perform shallow refinement
+• they perform minimal refinement

 This creates a dangerous illusion: